Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 After someone has had chickenpox, the virus ‘sleeps’ in their nerve cells.
 The virus can ‘wake up’ up at a later stage and cause shingles.
 People with shingles can also spread the virus and cause chickenpox.

 Symptoms usually start appearing 2-3 weeks after infection with chickenpox virus.

 At first, this rash appears as spots that appear brown, purple or grey on darker skin and red on lighter skin.
 The spots develop into crops of small blisters over the chest, back, tummy or face.
 These soon appear on the rest of the body.
 The blisters are extremely itchy, and new ones form as older ones scab over.
 Most scabs crust over after a week, but they can take several weeks to fall off.

 Scarring can happen if children scratch the blisters or scabs, or the sores get infected.

 Chickenpox symptoms tend to be much milder in children than in adults.

 Chickenpox is contagious from 2 days before the rash appears until all blisters have formed scabs and are completely dry.
 This usually takes around a week.

 Chickenpox complications and risks

 There are some children who are at high risk if they come into contact with chickenpox.
-The virus can affect them very severely.
+The virus can affect them severely.
 These children include:

 - new babies